Aqua Blog

 Establishing a Resilient DevSecOps Action Plan

 DevSecOps is an easy term to toss around.
 But what does it mean, exactly?
 What actually goes into an effective DevSecOps strategy?
 And how do cloud and DevOps impact DevSecOps processes?
-To find out, I participated in a webinar with Merritt Baer, principal in the AWS Office of the CISO, to discuss the best ways to …
+To find out, I participated in a conversation with Merritt Baer, principal in the AWS Office of the CISO, to discuss the best ways …

 Continue reading ›